cemalokten/react-native-todo-list/README.md

 #### Application Structure

-The project is organized as follows:
+The project is organised as follows:

 ```bash
 react-native-todo-list/